-Certificates for the shares of common stock representing any Final Award will be distributed to the participant free of all restrictions on the earlier of (1) the expiration of any related restriction period, (2) the acceleration of distribution of the Final Award by the compensation committee or (3) the termination of employment, provided the participant's employment terminates for any reason other than discharge, release in the best interest of Visteon, voluntary quit or retirement without the approval of Visteon.
-If the participant's employment terminates for any of these reasons, all the participant's undistributed Final Awards and outstanding Rights will be forfeited unless a waiver is
+Certificates for the shares of common stock representing any final award will be distributed to the participant free of all restrictions on the earlier of:

+- the expiration of any related restriction period, - the acceleration of distribution of the final award by the compensation committee or - the termination of employment, provided the participant's employment terminates for any reason other than discharge, release in the best interest of Visteon, voluntary quit or retirement without the approval of Visteon.
+If the participant's employment terminates for any of these reasons, all the participant's undistributed final awards and outstanding Rights will be forfeited unless a waiver is granted.

-We recognize a contingent liability equal to the market value of our common stock on the date of grant of any Stock Right.
-The amount of this liability will be amortized and charged to income over the related Performance Period.
-The total liability will be increased or decreased quarterly to reflect changes in such market value and will be subject to adjustment in certain other events.
+We recognize a contingent liability equal to the market value of our common stock on the date of grant of any stock right.
+The amount of this liability will be amortized and charged to income over the related performance period.
+The total liability will be increased or decreased quarterly to reflect changes in such market value and will be subject to adjustment in the event of mergers, stock splits and other similar events.
 Dividend equivalents will be charged to income.
-The maximum number of shares that can be earned under Stock Rights will be treated as outstanding for purposes of calculating fully diluted earnings per share.
+The maximum number of shares that can be earned under stock rights will be treated as outstanding for purposes of calculating fully diluted earnings per share.

 Stockholder Approval Condition.
-Subject to completion of the spin-off, we intend to grant, under the LTIP, Restricted Stock to the executive officers and certain other officers and Options to certain key employees.
+Subject to completion of the spin-off, we intend to grant, under the LTIP, restricted stock to the executive officers and some other officers and options to some key employees.
 We intend to seek approval of the LTIP at our 2001 annual meeting of stockholders.
-Subject to that approval, we plan to grant Options and Stock Rights to a larger group of employees beginning in 2001.
+Subject to that approval, we plan to grant options and stock rights to a larger group of employees beginning in 2001.
 Awards granted prior to stockholder approval will be subject to approval of the LTIP by our stockholders.
-If our stockholders approve the terms of the LTIP, including the Overall Limit, the Option Limit and the Stock Right Limit, these terms will become effective for Awards to executive officers for 2000 and future years under the LTIP.
+If our stockholders approve the terms of the LTIP, including the overall limit, the option limit and the stock right limit, these terms will become effective for awards to executive officers for 2000 and future years under the LTIP.

 Additional Information.
-Under the LTIP, in the event of a merger, consolidation, reorganization, stock split, stock dividend or other event affecting our common stock, such adjustments as may be necessary (as determined by the compensation committee) to reflect such change will be made to prevent dilution or enlargement of the rights with respect to the

-Overall Limit, the Option Limit, the Stock Right Limit, the number of shares of common stock covered by each outstanding Award, any other references in the LTIP to a number of shares and the price per share in respect thereof.
+Under the LTIP, in the event of a merger, consolidation, reorganization, stock split, stock dividend or other event affecting our common stock, such adjustments as may be necessary (as determined by the compensation committee) to reflect such change will be made to prevent dilution or enlargement of the rights with respect to the overall limit, the option limit, the stock right limit, the number of shares of common stock covered by each outstanding award, any other references in the LTIP to a number of shares and the price per share in respect thereof.
 Unless otherwise determined by the compensation committee, an individual's rights under the LTIP may not be assigned or transferred (except in the event of death).
 An individual's rights under the LTIP are subject to forfeiture for competitive activity or activity that is not in our best interest.

-The LTIP will remain in effect until it is terminated by the board of directors or until all Awards are satisfied under their terms, whichever occurs last.
-Regardless, no Awards may be granted under the LTIP after the fifth anniversary of the effective date of the LTIP.
+The LTIP will remain in effect until it is terminated by the board of directors or until all awards are satisfied under their terms, whichever occurs last.
+Regardless, no awards may be granted under the LTIP after the tenth anniversary of the effective date of the LTIP.
 The board of directors may at any time terminate, modify or amend the LTIP, and the compensation committee may modify or amend the LTIP; provided, however, that neither the board nor the compensation committee may take certain actions specified in the LTIP without stockholder approval.